jcoliz/yofi/docs/Configuration.md

 The Api:Key key  is used to authenticate callers to certain API calls.
 If this key is missing, those API calls will fail.
 The [ARM deployment template](/deploy/ARM-Template.md) automatically generates an API Key and adds it to the App Service configuration environment variables.
 You may choose to move it to an Azure Key Vault for improved security.

+## E-Mail

+YoFi can use SendGrid to send emails on your behalf if you have an account set up.
+This is helpful if you want to allow others to create accounts and validate their email.
+If you're just using it yourself with the initial administrator account, this is not needed.

+### SendGrid:Key

+The API key issued by SendGrid for access.

+### SendGrid:Email

+The email address from which the emails are sent.

+### SendGrid:Sender

+The plain-language sender name that the emails will appear to be from.

 ## Branding

 These keys control how the brand of your specific site is presented.
 It is not required to set them.
 Default codebase branding will be used if these are missing.